AntoineToussaint/geo_ip/README.md

 You can create `.env` file in the root directory and place all environment variables here.

-All environment variabels should start with "GEO_IP_" prefix.
+All environment variables should start with "GEO_IP_" prefix.

 For example if you see in your "geo_ip/settings.py" a variable named like `random_parameter`, you should provide the "GEO_IP_RANDOM_PARAMETER" variable to configure the value.
 This behaviour can be changed by overriding `env_prefix` property in `geo_ip.settings.Settings.Config`.

-An exmaple of .env file:
+An example of .env file:
 ```bash
 GEO_IP_RELOAD="True"
 GEO_IP_PORT="8000"